CanelaSoftware/cassiaDB_docs/Queries/cdb_BuildQuery.md

 **Query Syntax:**
 Queries are formatted as an array containing the following keys:
-`key` – The key in the database to search, as defined by your active schema `value` – The value to compare against the contents of the 'key' `operator` – The method to compare the 'key' and the 'value':
+`key` – The key in the database to search, as defined by your schema `value` – The value to compare against the contents of the 'key' `operator` – The method to compare the 'key' and the 'value':
 * `is in` – A key's contents contains the 'value'